 There is a diverse range of chemicals with disinfection properties.
 Iodine, chlorine bleach & hydrogen peroxide are the best known.
-Chemically speaking they are also fairly simple inorganic compounds.
-Quaternary ammonium compounds (aka quats or QACs; used interchangeably) are a more diverse group of larger molecules.
-They are also organic in the chemical sense of the word & have a range of properties and attendant benefits which we’ll cover in this blog.
+Chemically speaking they are fairly simple inorganic compounds.
+Quaternary ammonium compounds (aka quats or QACs) are a diverse group of larger molecules.
+They are organic in the chemical sense of the word & with unusual properties.
+We also explain how to dilute them from their concentrated form.

 What are Quaternary Ammonium Compounds?

 QACs (quats) have carbon chains made of carbon & hydrogen.
 As such, they are by definition organic.
 QACs also have a nitrogen atom that the 4 carbon chains attach to.
 Hence the nitrogen has “quaternary” bonding.

 Newer QACs look like didecyldimethylammonium chloride on top which has 2 ten carbon chains, 1 on each side.
 An older type, such as benzalkonium chloride, on the bottom, has a benzene ring on the left & a 14 carbon chain on the right.
 Both QACs also have 2 short methyl (CH4) groups attached to the central nitrogen.
 The green atoms are chlorine or bromine (brown as shown in our Model Builder) which form QAC salts & do not contribute to the bactericidal properties

 Compare the structures of the quaternary ammonium disinfectant compounds above to the simpler molecules shown below.
 Hypochlorite & chlorine dioxide are chlorine (green atom) based while hydrogen peroxide, far right has oxygen & hydrogen.
 These molecules are by definition inorganic.

 Peracetic acid, far left, is chemically simple but has carbon & hydrogen so is considered organic.